-New Year's Day Closed Thanksgiving Day Closed

-Memorial Day Closed Christmas Eve Day Closed

-Fourth of July Closed Christmas Day Closed

-Labor Day Closed New Year's Eve Closed
+New Year's Day Closed Thanksgiving Day Closed Memorial Day Closed Christmas Eve Day Closed Christmas Day Closed Labor Day Closed

 Story Time

 Story time sessions will be made available throughout the year.
 Times and dates are available at the Library.
 In the case of inclement weather, story time may be cancelled.